 Measurements made in Germany

+The content of this annex is still open for discussion

 Methodology and measurement setup

 GALILEO E6 was represented by a constellation of ten E6 signals.
 One signal served as the victim while the other nine were considered as system internal noise, as they are discriminate by the spreading codes within the receiver.